stackitcloud/stackit-cli/docs/stackit_project_role_list.md

 ### Synopsis

-List roles and permissions of a project
+List roles and permissions of a project.

 ```
 stackit project role list [flags]